accesscode-2-1/unit-4/lessons/7_CoreJava.md

 An interface may extend another interface.

-> **Hint:** This will help you remember the terminology: A class extends a class, and an interface extends an interface, but a class _implements_ an interface.
+> :star: **Hint:** This will help you remember the terminology: A class extends a class, and an interface extends an interface, but a class _implements_ an interface.
 >
 > An interface may not extend or implement a class.